Spice (musician): Early life

 Grace Latoya Hamilton was born on 6 August 1982, in Spanish Town, Jamaica, and raised in Portmore.
 Her father died when she was nine years old.
 As a child, she used to attend her church regularly and lead the choir.
-She spent part of her childhood living with her aunty and cousins in Finsbury Park, London, where she also attended school before returning to Jamaica.
+Following her house burning down and a period of being homeless, she moved and spent part of her childhood living with her aunty and cousins in Finsbury Park, London, where she also attended school before returning to Jamaica.
 While a student at St. Catherine High School, she frequently participated in the Jamaica Cultural Development Commission (JCDC) festival in the music category and earned several medals throughout the years.
 Although she wanted to become a chartered accountant, she decided to pursue a music career.
-Following that, she enrolled at the Edna Manley College of the Visual and Performing Arts to study music and drama.
+Spice graduated St.Catherine High School in 2000, then enrolled at the Edna Manley College of the Visual and Performing Arts to study music and drama.
 She then began experimenting with dancehall music and soon after generated interest in her community and its environs with her deejaying abilities at local stage shows.